-Financial Aid Process & Overview
+Financial Aid Process and Overview

 Financial Aid Process

-- Activating the Student Email Account
+- Activating Your Student Email Account

 Financial Aid Overview

-Once you file a FAFSA, you will receive an output number, your Estimated Family Contribution (EFC) in your Student Aid Report (SAR).
-The EFC is calculated using an established Federal Methodology which considers both you and your parents (if a dependent students) financial resources based on the information supplied on the FAFSA.
-The goal of the Financial Aid Office at each college is to fill in the gap that is considered your financial need with a balance of self help aid and gift aid.
-This formula is shown below.
-Keep in mind due to limited funding this gap will never fully be filled.
-A student must look at other methods for funding their education as well.
-Examples include, family support, employment, savings and reducing indirect expenses.
+Your overall financial need, then, is determined by subtracting your Estimated Family Contribution from your Cost of Attendance.
+The goal of the Financial Aid Office at each college is to fill in this gap with a balance of gift aid and self-help aid.
+Keep in mind due to limited funding this gap will never fully be filled, so a student must look at other methods for funding their education as well.
+Examples include family support, employment, savings, and reducing indirect expenses.

 An additional factor affecting your financial aid eligibility is your ability to maintain Satisfactory Academic Progress (SAP).
 Failure to do so may result in disqualification from certain types of aid.
 The guidelines for SAP can be accessed at the link below.